What is an x86 Virtual Machine?

-In the context of cryptocurrency, x86 Virtual Machines (VMs) are used to run nodes of blockchain networks.
+In the context of cryptocurrency, the meaning of x86 Virtual Machines (VMs) refers to virtual machines used to run nodes of blockchain networks.
 These nodes are responsible for verifying and validating transactions on the network and maintaining the integrity of the blockchain.
 Running a node on an x86 VM allows for increased security and control, as the node operates in a virtualized environment that is isolated from the host machine.

 Additionally, the use of x86 VMs can provide flexibility in terms of deployment and scaling, as nodes can be easily created, moved, or deleted as needed.
 This can be particularly useful in decentralized networks, where multiple nodes are required to ensure the security and reliability of the network.
 The use of x86 VMs in cryptocurrency can also improve compatibility with existing infrastructure, as x86 is a widely used architecture in data centers and cloud computing environments.